Lucide/Sudoku/README.md

 ## What's this?

-A tiny a text-based sudoku game written in C. It's a project I made when I was 15.
+A tiny text-graphics sudoku game written in C. It's a project I made when I was 15.

 We had just learned about **2D arrays**, everyone had to do a simple console-based game.
 The graphics were made in GEdit, mostly by painfully editing the file line by line.
 Everything would then be converted to a single, long, literal string and placed in a `printf()` (as the `format` argument, ouch!).
 I tried to go for a 60s style.